vijayvulava/geochem/_sources/61Rates.md

 name: rxn-ab
 figclass: margin-caption
 ---
-The reaction mixture initially contains only A molecules (purple).
-With increasing time, the number of A molecules decreases and more B molecules (green) are formed (top).
-The graph shows the change in the number of A and B molecules in the reaction as a function of time (bottom).
+The reaction mixture initially contains only *A* molecules (purple).
+The number of *A* molecules decreases with increasing time, and more *B* molecules (green) are formed (top).
+The graph shows the change in the reaction's number of *A* and *B* molecules as a function of time (bottom).
 Image source: [Reaction Rates and Rate Laws (saylordotorg.github.io)](https://saylordotorg.github.io/text_general-chemistry-principles-patterns-and-applications-v1.0/s18-02-reaction-rates-and-rate-laws.html)
 ```

 We can express the change in chemical concentration of each chemical species as a function of time using the "$\Delta$" notation.